The Constitution of

 Article Twenty-seven

-1. An upper bound for the annual subscription (which shall contain an odd half-penny) shall be the sum of one half of the price (including postage and packing) of a Tiddlywinks playing surface as supplied by the approved suppliers, and the public bar price of one seventy-second of a firkin of real beer.
+1. An upper bound for the annual subscription (which shall contain an odd half-penny) shall be the sum of one half of the price (including postage and packing) of a Tiddlywinks playing surface as determined by Timmy Hunt, and the public bar price of one seventy-second of a firkin of real beer.

 2. Within this constraint, the annual subscription shall be decided by the Committee from time to time, subject to ratification by an ordinary or general meeting of the Club.